Annual Conference Call for Presentations

-The National Rural Health Association's Annual Rural Health Conference and the Rural Hospital Innovation Summit are the nation's premier event celebrating rural health.
+The National Rural Health Association's Annual Rural Health Conference and the Rural Hospital Innovation Summit are the nation's premier events celebrating rural health.
 Each year, more than 200 faculty present 48 concurrent educational sessions, 20 research papers and up to 100 research and educational posters.
-Any person with an interest in rural health care or rural health research is invited to submit session proposals or original research for presentation during the 2014 conference.
+Any person with an interest in rural health care or rural health research is invited to submit session proposals or original research for presentation during the 2017 conferences.

 Concurrent Educational Sessions

-NRHA is soliciting session proposals for the 2014 Annual Rural Health Conference and Rural Hospital Innovation Summit, to be held April 22-25, 2014, in Las Vegas, Nevada.
-This is an opportunity to share effective models, policies, research and information and provide your colleagues with insights and best practices addressing many of the access, quality and geographic issues confronted by rural communities.
-Please consider contributing a session!
-NEW EARLIER entry deadline of July 15, 2013.
+NRHA is soliciting session proposals for the 2017 Annual Rural Health Conference and Rural Hospital Innovation Summit, to be held May 9-12, 2017, in San Diego, CA. This is an opportunity to share effective models, policies, research and information and provide your colleagues with insights and best practices addressing many of the access, quality and geographic issues confronted by rural communities.
+Please consider contributing a session.
+Entry deadline of August 11, 2016.

 The Annual Rural Health Conference is an interactive experience designed for all rural health professionals.
-With 9 tracks covering clinical issues, hospital administration, statewide public health issues, clinic management, rural communities, education, policy and learning tools for leaders.
+With 7 tracks covering clinical issues, statewide public health issues, clinic management, rural communities, education, policy and learning tools for leaders.
 NRHA is willing to consider any new and innovative session proposals.

 Presentation Submission Information and General Instructions